CQX96/cqx96/README.md

 This is my second operating system (My first one was very bad).

-Technically it is not my second operating system, but others where for learning, so...
+Technically it is not my second operating system, but others were for learning, so...